Timothy Dalton

 They were a couple for almost ten years

-In 1986, Vanessa's patience ran out — due to a lack of prospects, the lovers parted ways.
+By 1986, Vanessa had had enough — with no future in sight, the couple called it quits.
 Dalton returned to his former lifestyle, engaging in brief romances from time to time.
 But when he saw Oksana Grigorieva, a singer and pianist, at the London Film Festival in 1995, the playboy's heart was touched once again.
-A whirlwind and passionate romance resulted in the birth of their son Alexander two years later, yet Timothy stuck to his principle and never formalized their relationship.
+Their whirlwind romance led to son Alexander's birth two years later, though Timothy stuck to his guns and never made it official.

 Timothy Dalton and Oksana Grigorieva